 The strategic risks relating to ESMCP are increasing as senior government level scrutiny increases and timescales slip.
 This includes financial, commercial, operational and technical risks.
 From a Service perspective, these risks are being managed through the Scottish Government Strategic Group, the Service's 2020 Steering Group and the Enabling Technology Board.
+A new Scottish Government ESMCP SRO has been appointed and is scheduled to commence in the role from November 4th - services had formally raised concerns about the lack of an SRO and the number of personnel who have fulfilled this role in the last 3 years prior to the current gap.
+A new Scottish government ESMCP finance lead is also being recruited.

 The scope of the Service ESN Programme includes replacing the current Integrated Communications Control System (ICCS).
-Having reviewed and rejected the option from Airwave to upgrade the current Capita ICCS to a new ESN compatible Capita ICCS, Service staff are now fully re-engaged with the UK Government Ambulance Radio Programme (ARP) team with a view to employing their 'ESN ready' Frequentis LifeX ICCS solution by December 2020.
+Having reviewed and rejected the option from Airwave to upgrade the current Capita ICCS to a new ESN compatible Capita ICCS, Service staff are now fully re-engaged with the Department of Health Ambulance Radio Programme (ARP) team with a view to employing their 'ESN ready' Frequentis LifeX ICCS solution by July 2020.
+This timescale reflects the requirement for the Service to have moved off the current Airwave ICCS by December 2020.
+Kick-off workshops have taken place.
+A Memorandum of Understanding has been drafted and is awaiting SAS approval to enable SAS to formally join the ARP-Frequentis contract.

-Doc: TCTTP and Quality Improvement Page 16 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019
+Doc: 2019-09-25 Item 05 Towards 2020 TCTTP and Quality Improvement Page 20 Author: Executive Directors Date: 2019-09-25 Version 1.0 Review Date: Nov 2019

-Improvement - Reduced like for like costs (although this is now at risk), ubiquitous access to mobile broadband data to support the effective and efficient delivery of clinical services outwith the hospital environment.
+Improvement - Reduced like for like costs (although this is now at risk), ubiquitous access to mobile broadband data to support the effective and efficient delivery of clinical services out-with the hospital environment.
 Improvements will be measured through 'before and after' data analysis and through the use of user surveys.

 Planned Activities - Continued review of ESMCP FBC and input into the FBC and Finance assurance groups.
 Collaboration and liaison with Police Scotland, Scottish Fire & Rescue, the Scottish Government and the ESMCP Programme Team regarding ESN transition planning.
-Engagement with Motorola regarding SAS ICCS and Airwave terminal contract extensions.
+Engagement with ARP regarding SAS ICCS including progressing technical requirements and finalising planning.